drilling and completions

 investing in new finds

 Chevron continues to be one of the world’s more active operators.
 Key exploration areas are the U.S. Gulf of Mexico, the deep waters off western Africa and offshore northwest Australia.
-Drilling and seismic activities are ongoing or in various stages of planning in several other areas, including Argentina, Canada, China, Indonesia, the Kurdistan Region of Iraq, Morocco, Thailand and offshore the United Kingdom.
+Drilling and seismic activities are ongoing or in various stages of planning in several other areas, including Argentina, Canada, China, Indonesia, the Kurdistan Region of Iraq, Thailand and offshore the United Kingdom.

 Drilling used to be hit or miss.
 In the energy industry's early days, operators hammered cable tools into the earth, hoping to find crude oil or natural gas.
 But development of more sophisticated tools has enabled drillers to probe greater depths with more success in less time.
 Since the remaining hydrocarbons are more difficult to access, the search for oil and gas is constantly leading us into deeper waters and more remote terrain.
 Drilling and completions technologies have improved dramatically in recent years, enabling Chevron's portfolio growth.